angelika7/angelika7/README.md

 <!--
 **angelika7/angelika7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-My name is Angelika 🤓 Since 1.5 years, I am self-teaching front-end development using courses and materials from YouTube, Udemy, freeCodeCamp and blogs.
-I've gained knowledge about e.g. SCSS, JS, React, Node.js, MongoDB and Mongoose and used in my Github projects.
-In case of issues with the code, I search for solutions, understand them and implement required fixes.
-I am looking for my first job 👩‍💻, which will allow me to grow and gain experience.
-I am a sociologist by profession with a huge passion for programming.
+My name is Angelika 🤓 Since 2 years I have worked as a Frontend Developer.
+I did a project in Vue3 with Composition API.
+I used Vuex, Storybook, Jest and Testcafe.
+In addition, I was creating stores in Shopify/Shopify Plus.
+I am looking for a job which gives me possibilities to develop my knowledge and gain new experience.

 - 🔭 I’m currently working on an application for selling books
-- 🌱 I’m currently learning Vue.js
+- 🌱 I’m currently learning React.js
 - 💬 Ask me about my projects
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I love travelling.
 I wanna be a digital nomad